VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 3. Using the best practices of florists, the flower stems will be placed under lukewarm water and cut at a 45-degree angle, then placed in the solutions.
 Three specimens will be placed in each of the 10 solutions.
 Hands will be washed after handling them.

-4. According to the best practices of florists, the flower stems will be re-cut and placed in fresh solutions every 2 days.
+4. According to the best practices of florists, the flower stems will be re-cut and placed in fresh solutions every two days.

 5. The condition of each specimen will be observed once each day and recorded for 14 days, or until none remain in the vases.
 The number of flowers remaining in each solution will be recorded daily.
 Notes will be made about whether a specimen is wilted, brown around the edges or drooping.